-The graffiti scene in Hong Kong is relatively new, but there are some great artists in the city.
-Most of the graffiti in the streets are simple tags (signatures) or throw-ups (these are fairly simple filled-outline works), however, there are a few places where you can see more elaborate works.
+The street art scene in Hong Kong is relatively new, but there are some great artists in the city.
+Most of the graffiti in the streets are simple tags (i.e., signatures) or throw-ups (i.e., simple filled-outline works); however, there are a few places where you can see more elaborate works.

-1. Hong Kong Street Art: Mid Autumn Art Jam (Ma On Shan)
+1. Mid-Autumn Art Jam (Ma On Shan)